 These are the things that will help ensure that the world we are living in now, will still be a beautiful world for them in the future simply because they make it so.

 Because more than the need for doctors, engineers and leaders, the world needs more people who are compassionate and kind.

-Disclaimer: This is a sponsored post written by The Vanilla Housewife in behalf of McDonald’s Philippines.
+Disclaimer: This is a sponsored post written by me in behalf of McDonald’s Philippines.